buildthenmarket/Health-and-Fitness/Science/Gut microbiome.md

 In conclusion, diet plays a crucial role in shaping the gut microbiota.
 A balanced, diverse diet, rich in fruits, vegetables,and whole grains, can support a healthy gut microbiome.
 However, individual responses to dietary changes can vary, and it's essential to consult with a healthcare professional for personalized advice

 ## New study indicates tomatoes help with gut health

+## neuroactive compounds

+## Regulation of Gut Barrier Integrity

+If the tight junctions of the interior lining of your gut are permeable, then the contents of your gut, including toxins, can flow unregulated into your bloodstream, causing inflammation and chronic diseases.
+That condition is called leaky gut or permeability of the gut.